Are you prepared for Blue Monday?

 One of the easiest ways to beat the New Year Blues and ease your employees back into working life is by ensuring they are having fun!
 At Cherry, we try and take teams out to lunch at their favourite spots, after work drinks on a Friday, music in the office and just to encourage an open dialogue about how staff feel and how we can help to lift them back up!

 January Blues isn’t something you should fear and it isn’t something you should ignore either.
-Mental health and moral go hand in hand.
+Mental health and morale go hand in hand.
 If you need any advice on how to talk to someone who is suffering with depression please visit www.mind.org.uk